VaniVinod/vinodvani/_posts/upadeshamrit/The Spiritual Master/2022-04-17-when-does-the-supreme-lord-manifest-in-the-heart.md

 ---
 layout: post
-title: Is the Spiritual master present in everything?
+title: When does the Supreme Lord manifest in the heart?
 categories: [The Spiritual Master]
 author: Prabhupada Srila Bhakti Siddhanta Sarasvati Thakur
 tags: the_spiritual_master